The motor boomed into life and the truck lurched forward. Amar was nearly thrown off for the fourth time. He clung on for his life.

 Amar told their story whilst they ate.
 He explained how Samir was being taken to someone in the city, that it had been arranged by the camp coordinator.
 That he was getting rid of all the orphan boys because there would be an inspection.

-He told him about how he hid beneath the lorry and the young soldier who saw him.
+He told him about how he hid beneath the truck and the young soldier who saw him.
 That was when they stopped at the border crossing, but the soldier had not raised the alarm.
-They got through and it was Ayberk, the lorry driver who helped them get to Turkey.
+They got through and it was Ayberk, the truck driver who helped them get to Turkey.

 Firas understood straight away, he knew Graham the camp coordinator.
 He had been in the camp himself, and he most definitely knew all about the man in Gaziantep that Samir was being taken to.
 He’d lived with, and suffered Edmund for a long time, before getting thrown out and finding Burhan.